ahmsay/Kubernetes-Experiments/README.md

 ```bash
 k run nginxtmp --image=nginx:alpine --restart=Never --rm -it -- curl -m 5 <ip>:8080
 ```
-## Verify External Variables
+## Verifying External Variables
-To verify the environment variables, configmap values or secret values you gave are passed to the container, do the following steps.<br>
+To verify the environment variables, configmap values or secret values you gave are passed to the container, do the following steps.

 Create a pod with an environment variable.
 ```bash